HandsOnDataViz/book/spreadsheet/pivot-tables/README.md

 *By [Jack Dougherty](../../introduction/who.md), last updated March 16, 2016*

+**TO DO**
-**TO DO** rewrite to start with "here's a common problem/question" and show rows of data and an unanswered question.
-Then show how pivot tables can group (or aggregate) data to show a more meaningful story.
+- rewrite to start with a common problem, and how this method solves it

-Sometimes your goal is to aggregate individual rows of data into larger groups by the same type.
+- use better example
+- create better Google Sheets visuals, then Excel for Mac/Windows
+- offer sample data for users to follow along

+Here's a common problem: You have a large spreadsheet with columns of categories, such as (**to come**).
+You want to count up the number of items in each category.
+What's the most efficient way to do this?
+- You could sort the data by column and count by hand, which would take forever
+- You could insert a formula with the =COUNT() or =COUNTA() function, but that would only count one column
+- You could create a pivot table to aggregate (or regroup) data in another sheet

+** REDO THIS **
 For example, one organization compiled a spreadsheet of its contacts.
 Each row included a city, and when sorted, it appeared like this:

 ![](PivotTablesPrep.png)